Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Experiments

 \subsection{Visualization}

-Figure \ref{fig:vqa_exp} and Figure \ref{fig:cap_exp} visualize two examples with adversarial dialogues generated by \algname{} for VQA and Captioning task, respectively.
-Overall, while LLaVA-v1.5 hallucinates answers by preceding adversarial dialogues, AIT can generate correct answers without hallucinations by preceding dialogues.
-For example, as illustrated in Fig \ref{fig:vqa_exp}(a), as the preceding adversarial dialogue contains the word ``red'' (in yellow box), LLaVA-v1.5 hinders from answering the original VQA question by answering ``the color of the person's hair'' as ``red'' in later chats (colored in red in the green box).
-Similarly, as in Fig \ref{fig:cap_exp}(a), the word ``candy'' in the adversarial preceding dialogue (in yellow box) hinders LLaVA-v1.5 from describing the image with the word ``lollipop'' in later chats (marked in red in the green box), which shows the LLaVA's weakness to the dialogue hallucination.
-On the other hand, although the same adversarial dialogue is prepended, AIT generates the correct answer or description of the image without hallucinations, by leveraging its power of robust fine-tuning against augmented adversarial dialogues.
-Note that, all the preceding adversarial dialogues were automatically generated by our proposed \algname{}.
+Figure \ref{fig:vqa_exp} visualizes two LVLM prediction examples with adversarial dialogues generated by \algname{} for VQA and Captioning task, respectively.
+Overall, while LLaVA-v1.5 hallucinates answers by preceding adversarial dialogues, AIT can generate correct answers without hallucinations.
+For example, as illustrated in Fig \ref{fig:vqa_exp}(a), as the preceding adversarial dialogue contains the word ``red'' (in yellow box), LLaVA unfaithfully answers ``\emph{the color of the person's hair}'' as ``\emph{red}'' in later chats (colored in red in the green box).
+Similarly, in Fig \ref{fig:vqa_exp}(b), the word ``\emph{candy}'' in the adversarial preceding dialogue (in yellow box) hinders LLaVA from describing the image with the word ``\emph{lollipop}'' in later chats (marked in red in the green box), which shows the LLaVA's weakness to the dialogue hallucination.
+On the other hand, although the same adversarial dialogue is prepended, AIT generates the correct answer or description of the image without hallucinations, by leveraging the power of robust fine-tuning against augmented adversarial dialogues.
+More visualization examples can be found in Appendix~\ref{appendix:more_visualzation}.